 - Support and advice is sought from outside agencies to ensure any barriers to success are fully identified and responded to; any programmes implemented are fully supported and communicated to staff.

-- Staff have recently completed the level 1 autism awareness training during whole school CPD time.
-One of our teachers will attend Level 3 autism awareness training at Thomas Bewick School in December 2015.
-He will then provide training, advice for all staff.
+- One of our teachers has attended Level 3 autism awareness training at Thomas Bewick School and he has provided training and advice for all staff.

 Amongst other things, pupils classified as having cognition and learning needs may have specific learning difficulties such as dyslexia or moderate learning difficulties where there may be more general issues around literacy and numeracy.
 The learning needs may also be more severe and students may require appropriate intervention so they can access the curriculum.
 Support we can provide for pupils with cognition and learning needs is as follows:

 - Teachers will differentiate the curriculum and resources appropriately, reflecting on the needs of the pupil and taking advice from the SENDCo regarding appropriate resources.

 - Strategies are provided to promote and develop literacy and numeracy, including one to one intervention to improve skills in a range of areas.